 *Floor and apparatus work

-- Comparing and contrasting plants.
+*Comparing and contrasting the trees.